 Gold markets initially tried to rally on Friday but gave back some of the gains to dip just below the $1850 level.

 Gold markets have fallen on Thursday but remain within the basic consolidation area that we had been in for a while.

 For the second day in a row, gold is stabilizing around $1870 after recent sell-offs that pushed the price of gold to $1850 in this week's trading.

-Gold markets did very little during trading on Wednesday as we continue to grind sideways.
+Gold markets rallied significantly on Wednesday as we continue to see a lot of bullish momentum.

 Gold declined from the resistance level of $1878 yesterday, its highest in five months, before it reached the $1849 support and settled around the $1857 level as of this writing.